-This article will show you how to upgrade the harddrive in an Asus U36SG ultrabook with an SSD harddrive.
+The Asus U36SG ultrabook, a spectacular laptop for its time, launched with a spinning harddrive.
+One of the best system upgrades is replacing a spinning harddrive with an SSD harddrive.
 Benefits include better throughput performance on your system, longer battery life, a lighter laptop, and a cooler & quieter environment.

 Getting to the harddrive requires a bit of work with this model.
 It’s at the top rather than the bottom of the laptop and has no convenient side-tray to pull it out; you must remove the top panel of the laptop to access it.
 I’m pretty sure that this will void your warranty so do not continue unless warranty is not an issue.